-Postsecondary Innovation for Equity (PIEII
+Postsecondary Innovation for Equity (PIE) II

 The Postsecondary Innovation for Equity (PIE) II initiative, funded through New Profit in collaboration with a growing list of foundation partners like the Bill and Melinda Gates Foundation, Lumina Foundation, Walmart, and the Walton Family Foundation, is focused on supporting young entrepreneurs in the creation of postsecondary pathways and innovations in the education-to-employment space.
-From this pooled funding, 20 postsecondary innovators will be chosen to build evidence be-hind new approaches to connecting young adults from low-income communities with the postsecondary credentials and work experience needed to access upwardly mobile careers.
-With ASA funds, a cohort of five organizations will launch in 2022 and receive in-depth coaching, training, and support from New Profit to scale their models.
+From this pooled funding, 20 postsecondary innovators will be chosen to build evidence behind new approaches to connecting young adults from low-income communities with the postsecondary credentials and work experience needed to access upwardly mobile careers.
+With ASA funds, a cohort of 5 organizations will launch in 2022 and receive in-depth coaching, training, and support from New Profit to scale their models.
 ASA Committed Funds: \$500,000

-Partners to engage in collaborative research, dialogue and collective action to solve nationwide education challenges
+Partners to engage in collaborative research, dialogue and collective action to solve nationwide education challenges career readiness initiatives throughout the country.

-America Achieves ASA supported an initiative with America Achieves to collaborate with state officials and policymakers, build resource guides, and build communities of practice, as states worked to direct federal funds allocated from the American Recovery Plan.
-Working with industry experts, efforts were aimed at increasing funding allocations for career readiness initiatives throughout the country.
 ASA Committed Funds: \$400,000

+America Achieves

+ASA supported an initiative with America Achieves to collaborate with state officials and policymakers, build resource guides, and build communities of practice, as states worked to direct federal funds allocated from the American Recovery Plan.
+Working with industry experts, efforts were aimed at increasing funding allocations for

-Association for Middle Level Education A grant from ASA allowed for creation of
+Association for Middle Level Education

-Career Exploration in the Middle Grades: A Playbook for Educators, an online resource center with evidence-based best practices for the implementation of career exploration.
+A grant from ASA allowed for creation of the Career Exploration in the Middle Grades: A Playbook for Educators, a playbook and online resource center with evidence-based best practices for the implementation of career exploration.
 This grant also funded the AMLE/ASA Playbook Challenge, a contest aimed at giving middle grade educators the resources needed to initiate meaningful career exploration.
-4,400 educators were trained on these resources.
-ASA Committed Funds: \$103,500
+4.400 educators were trained on these resources.
+ASA Committed Funds: \$103.500